artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 Upgrade on Ubuntu packages
 --------------------------

-1. If you choose the :ref:`recreate the indexes <recreate-indexes>` , ElasticSearch 1.7
-needs to be removed before proceeding with the upgrade.
+1. If you choose the :ref:`recreate the indexes <recreate-indexes>` option, ElasticSearch 1.7 needs to be removed before proceeding with the upgrade.
 This can be done with:

 .. code:: bash